rust-in-blockchain/rust-in-blockchain/rib-bible.md

 - Topics on official blogs and tweets are probably important
 - Look for interesting tags on PRs and issues
 - Look for PRs and issues with many comments
-- In GitHub queries, replace dates with approprate date from a month ago
+- In the GitHub queries below, replace dates with approprate date from a month ago

 ## Grin